HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 Client Registration
 Protocol](https://hl7.org/fhir/smart-app-launch/app-launch.html#register-app-with-ehr)
-is available or come up with another way to determine connectivity in order to inform the user of how they can act on the SHL.
+is available or come up with another way to determine connectivity in order to inform the user of how they can act on the SMART Health Links.

-* This capability will only work in cases where the user receiving the SHL is authorized to approve SMART App Launch requests; other recipients might see the Endpoint but would be unable to complete a SMART App Launch
+* This capability will only work in cases where the user receiving the SMART Health Links is authorized to approve SMART App Launch requests; other recipients might see the Endpoint but would be unable to complete a SMART App Launch